jacebrowning/verchew/README.md

 # Usage

-Run `verchew init` to generate a sample configuration file.
+Run `verchew --init` to generate a sample configuration file.

 Update this file (`verchew.ini`) to include your project's system dependencies: